hamalcij/biotool/docs/api/pdb.md

 ## `MODEL`

-`MODEL` macro defines a class that will let you access specific model's attributes from your `.pdb` file.
+`MODEL` macro defines a proxy class that will let you access specific model's attributes from your `.pdb` file.

 To instantiate the class, use the macro `FIND_MODEL`.